Cancelling Direct Debits

-Your bank or building society can make the cancellation up to and including the due date, but try not to leave it until the last minute or you run the risk of a payment being made.
+Your bank or building society will generally require at least a day's notice before the Direct Debit is due to be paid.
+Try not to leave it until the last minute or you run the risk of a payment being made.

 Remember that cancelling the Direct Debit simply stops paying the organisation.
 If you carry on receiving the goods or service then you will have to organise an alternative payment method.